 Much like individuals, businesses can be victims of identity theft.
 However, unlike personal identity theft, it is often unclear how a Small and Medium-Sized Business (SMB) can recover from the financial and reputational impact.
 Business identity theft occurs when criminals impersonate a company to target its funds, file fraudulent tax returns, take out loans, or apply for lines of credit — all for financial gain.

 Business identifiers, such as Employer Identification Number (EIN), Creditsafe Safe Number, D-U-N-S Number, or corporate credit card number, are often obtained as the result of a data breach, whether directly or via a third-party — meaning your business data was stolen when someone you do business with was breached.
-More than half of all SMBs have experienced at least one data breach in the last 12 months, and 60% of SMBs suffering a security incident close their doors within 6 months.
+Not only have 66% of all SMBs experienced at least one data breach in the last 12 months but 60% of SMBs suffering a security incident close their doors within 6 months.
 And while no one can fully prevent a data breach, it is crucial to recognize the signs that your business identity is at risk, and from there, take the appropriate steps to protect what you’ve built so that a compromise doesn’t result in an even more devastating outcome.

 Signs and Consequences of Business Identity Theft

 In addition to data breaches, criminals target your sensitive business information through scams such as phishing emails, W-2 scams, delinquent utilities, office supply scams and more.
 Identity thieves are continually revising their methods to get their hands on this data, as the payoff from business identity theft is much greater than individual-focused scams.

 Cybercriminals are taking advantage of new remote work circumstances during the COVID-19 pandemic by layering in the urgency around the coronavirus outbreak.
 And, with many employees working remotely, it may not seem unusual to get an email from “the IT department” asking for password or account information.